DHCP Relays

 -

-sudo systemctl start dhcrelay6@RED.service sudo systemctl enable dhcrelay6@RED.service
+sudo systemctl enable dhcrelay6@RED.service sudo systemctl start dhcrelay6@RED.service

 Gateway IP Address as Source IP for Relayed DHCP Packets (Advanced)